The third and final trimester of pregnancy is the one where things suddenly start to feel a lot more real!

 For a small minority of women who are struggling severely with pain or mobility, this might be the time to talk to their medical team about options such as being scheduled for an elective caesarean section or induced early.
 “Towards the end of my first pregnancy, I was in so much pain that I was induced at 37 weeks, given an epidural first and had a wonderful labour that was almost pain free!” adds Jessica Taylor.

-Of course, Jessica’s story is unique and lots of women won’t require these interventions, but regardless, you’ll need to consider whether you plan to opt for natural pain relief (such as having a water birth or using gas and air) or want to consider options such as an epidural.
+Of course, Jessica’s story is unique and lots of women won’t require these interventions, but regardless, you’ll need to consider whether you plan to opt for natural pain relief (such as having a water birth, getting products from legit kratom vendors, or using gas and air) or want to consider options such as an epidural.

 No one ever feels 100% prepared to embark on motherhood but we do hope this guide has helped you feel a little more equipped to deal with the wonderful journey that lies ahead.
 Remember, there are many mums in our community support group, Arthur’s Social, on Facebook.
 If you’re not already a member, why not request membership today?
 There’s a lot of love and support available from others who really understand what you’re going through.
 Browse through the New Mums section of this special Project Mum kit, as well, to find more reassurance that you got this!